ILYMUN/gatsby-website/content/pages/home-page/hero.md

 subtitle: 'Cyber World: Are truth, justice and peace in the balance?

 '
-date: 'DATES: 28th and 29th of January'
+date: 'DATES: 5th of June'

 ---